ASuciuX/benchmark-rust/benches/results_sql_params.md

 From reading the run results:
 - For Strings: faster is with ref with ref (short and long)
 - For Arrays: faster is with ref with ref (short and long)
-- For Multiple parameters of different kinds: params! macro with values
+- For Multiple parameters of different kinds: params! macro with values sometimes, ref with ref other times

 ### First run
 ```shell